robjohncolson/box/docs/pdf-to-json-prompt-claude.md

         "horizontal": true,
         "vertical": true
       },
-      "description": "Scatter plot with specific axis ranges and tick intervals" }
+      "referenceLineAtZero": true,  // NEW: draw a dashed reference line at y = 0 (useful for residual plots) "description": "Scatter plot with specific axis ranges, tick intervals, and a y=0 reference line" }

     // For dotplots (for single or comparative distributions):